MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

   - [`module`](#module-suppression-scope) - This scope suppresses warnings against an assembly.
 It's a global suppression that applies to the entire project.

   - `resource` - ([legacy FxCop](../code-quality/static-code-analysis-for-managed-code-overview.md) only) This scope suppresses warnings in diagnostic info written to resource files that are part of the module (assembly).
-This scope isn't read/respected in C#/VB compilers for Roslyn analyzer diagnostics, which only analyze source files.
+This scope isn't read or respected in C#/VB compilers for Roslyn analyzer diagnostics, which only analyze source files.

   - `type` - This scope suppresses warnings against a type.